Story Setting Ideas for Writers: Fantastic Places Make for Fantastic Tales

 White Sands National Monument (U.S. - New Mexico): The name says it all.

 Wreck Beach (Vancouver, Canada): One of the oldest clothing optional beaches in the country, of course at it's warmest, temperatures barely reach the upper sixties.

 Yunnan Rock Forest (China): The giant limestone rocks are the trees.

-Zen Garden of Kyoto (Japan): A very old zen rock garden that is quite beautiful.
+Zen Garden of Kyoto (Japan): A very old zen rock garden that becomes more beautiful the quieter it is.